Ahsanm221/Fine_tuning_Llama_3.1_8B_for_Analog_IC_Design/README.md

 # Fine Tuning Llama 3.1 - 8B Instruct from META for Two Stage Amplifier Design.
-Comparative Analysis.
+Comparative Analysis with Mistral - 7B and GPT-4.
 Works as a smart assistant for a Analog Circuit Designer.
 Further work being done, by supplementing a RAG model to further enhance accuracy and performance.